padelt/docker-owntracks-private-mqtt-broker/README.md

     /docker-volumes/owntracks/config/tls/ca.crt

 An alternative to installing the CA certificate is to enable a Custom Security Policy in the App.
 Setting the Mode to "None" and allowing untrusted certificates will work.
-THe price is that your connection can now be trivially intercepted by a third party who can read (and modify) all the data in clear (man-in-the-middle attack).
+The price is that your connection can now be trivially intercepted by a third party who can read (and modify) all the data in clear (man-in-the-middle attack).

 For more details, please read this: http://philipp.adelt.net/5/posts/2015/06/owntracks-getting-started-private-mode/